Bo's Memoir

 It turned out that before reporting to VA-82,

 Charlie Sapp had a tour of duty in 1969 flying OV-10 Broncos with Light Attack Squadron four (VAL-4) in the Mekong Delta.
-This mission of VAL 4 was to provide close air support for US Navy River Patrol Boats and Navy Seals various other ground forces when possible.
+This mission of VAL 4 was to provide direct/close air support for US Navy River Patrol Boats and support for the extraction of Navy Seals various other ground forces when needed.
 I found that Charlie's stories were very interesting and included some of them the chapter about the VA-82 deployment in the summer of 1972.
 I recommend you read "Flying Black Ponies" written by Kit Lavell.

 You will enjoy learning about the significant role the OV-10 made in operations in the Mekong Delta.